joshb738/World_Weather_Analysis/README.md

 ## Project Overview

-The following additions to the PlanMyTrip App were developed for beta testing to improve on the available features
+The following additions were developed for beta testing in the PlanMyTrip App to improve on the available features.

-a) An interactive ***Customer Travel Destinations Map*** that displays a list of potential travel destinations based on user input for weather criteria.
+a) A ***Customer Travel Destinations Map*** that displays a list of potential vacation lacations based on the user's input for desired weather.

-b) ***Create a Travel Itinerary Map** based on four cities of the user's choice.
-With the use of Google Maps Directions API, the user will be able to view the travel route between the four cities as well as detailed destination markers
+b) A ***Travel Itinerary Map*** based on four cities of the user's choice.
+With the use of Google Maps Directions API, the user will be able to view the travel route between the four cities as well detailed destination info markers.

-Both maps will be equipped with destinations markers that provide the user the following information:
+Both maps are equipped with detailed location markers that provide the user the following information:

 - Hotel name
 - City
 - Country
-- Current weather description with the maximum temperature
+- Current weather description with the maximum temperature (F°)

 ## Resources